Client:

 Recommendations

 The next recommended step is to conduct controlled A/B testing of multiple homepage versions, each designed to highlight different psychological and usability factors.
 This process will measure user interactions, emotional responses, and conversion-related behaviors across variations.
-By isolating color schemes and structural changes, we can gain deeper insights into how visual identity influences usability and brand perception.

 AI